Definition of tomato in English:

 noun (plural tomatoes)

-1A glossy red, or occasionally yellow, pulpy edible fruit that is typically eaten as a vegetable or in salad.
+1A glossy red, or occasionally yellow, pulpy edible fruit which is eaten as a vegetable or in salad.

 - I make salad with avocados, tomato, lettuce and spring onions, with an olive oil and red wine dressing.